Aurshal/nepgeocode/README.md

-# Nepgeocode *A library for easy access to geological codes of district and municipalites in Nepal.*
+# Nepgeocode: *A library for easy access to geological codes of district and municipalites in Nepal.*

 ## Installation
 ```zsh